Who are Young Carers?

 - They might look after siblings, taking them to and from school or help someone communicate perhaps through interpreting or sign language.

 But being a young carer isn’t just about practical tasks, some young carers provide other types of support to their loved one – like spending time with them listening and comforting them when they’re upset or keeping an eye on them to keep them safe.

 Being a young carer usually means they are providing care or tasks that would be beyond the normal chores / support that other children and young people would be expected to do.

-Whilst we appreciate that young carers may not wish to discuss their situation at home, our strategies for inclusion and safeguarding foster an environment of openness and a willingness to share information and access support.
-We aspire to treat young carers with compassion in acknowledging the important role they fulfil at home and caring for them in child-centred manner in the school environment.
+Whilst we appreciate that young carers may not wish to discuss their situation at home, we aspire to treat young carers with compassion in acknowledging the important role they fulfil at home.
+We diligently aim to care for them in child-centred and dignified manner.